On topological graphs with at most four crossings per edge: Proof of Theorem

+\underline{Subcase 2.3:} $f$ contributes $1/6$ units of charge through each of $e_1$, $e_3$ and $e_4$.
+Recall that the wedges of $t_0$ and $t_2$ contain no $0$-quadrilaterals.
+It follows that $A_1 \in V(f_4)$ and $B_1 \in V(f_2)$.
+If the wedge of $t_3$ contains no $0$-quadrilaterals, then $f_2$ is also incident to $A_4$ and therefore contributes at least $1/3$ units of charge to $f$ in Step~6 by Proposition~\ref{prop:step6}.
+Therefore, assume that the wedge of $t_3$ contains at least one $0$-quadrilateral.
+For similar reasons, we may assume that the wedges of each of $t_4$ and $t_1$ contain at least one $0$-quadrilateral, for otherwise $f_4$ or $f_0$ contributes at least $1/3$ units of charge to $f$ in Step~6.
+It follows that each of the wedges of $t_1$, $t_3$ and $t_4$ contains exactly one $0$-quadrilateral (see Figure~\ref{fig:2-in-1q}).

+Note that each of $f_0$ and $f_1$ is of size at least four.
+However, not both of them can be of size four, since then each neighbor of $t_1$ would be incident to two original vertices and then $t_1$ would not get any charge from $f$.
+Assume without loss of generality that $|f_0| \geq 5$ and observe that $f_0$ contributes no charge through $x_1v_0$ and at most $1/6$ units of charge through each of its edges that are incident to $B_4$.
+Note also that $B_4,w_0,x_1 \notin \mathcal{P}'(f_0)$.
+Therefore, $f_0$ contributes at least $\frac{|f_0|+1-4-1/3-1/3-2/6-(|f_0|-4)/3}{|f_0|-3} \geq 1/6$ units of charge to $f$ in Step~6 and thus $ch_6(f) \geq 0$.
+This concludes the last subcase and the proof of Lemma~\ref{lem:ch_6-0-pentagon-1/3}. \end{proof}

+The following claim will be useful when considering $0$-pentagons that contribute charge to at least two $1$-triangles in Step~3.

 \begin{prop} Let $f$ be a $0$-pentagon that contributes charge in Step~3 through $e_i$ and $e_{i+1}$, for some $0 \leq i \leq 4$, such that the wedges of $t_i$ and $t_{i+1}$ each contain exactly one $0$-quadrilateral.
-If $ch_5(f)<0$ then $f$ receives at least $1/3$ units of charge from $f_i$ in Step~6. \end{prop}
+If $ch_5(f)<0$ and $f_i$ is not a $0$-quadrilateral, then $f$ receives at least $1/3$ units of charge from $f_i$ in Step~6. \end{prop}